 Every great endeavor starts with a strong foundation.
 By now I hope you have reviewed at least a few modules of my 9-part Social Media House series, and taken yourself through some of the videos and action sheets.
 I saved Crowdfunding for last because it requires a strong foundation before you consider launching a campaign.
 In fact, it requires so much preparation that I wrote a whole book about crowdfunding called CROWDSTART.
 You can download a free chapter here if you’d like.

 Planning is everything with crowdfunding: you must get a clear overview of the timeline for your project, choose the right platform, decide on an appropriate financial goal, and build the team you will need to support your efforts.
 Action Sheet 9: Ariel’s Treasure Trove of Sites will give you a list of all the possible sites that can help you.
 Then come the nuts and bolts of the campaign: a name and description that will attract funders, great rewards and bonuses to increase the size of contributions, creating all the online pieces in advance so your campaign is ready for launch.
 Many artists complain that they feel like carnival barkers when approaching crowdfunding and I understand why.
 It is not an easy thing to do but it can be immensely rewarding if you decide to take it on.
 Fear not!
 This final part of Social Media House will give you an overview

-Action Sheet 9.1: 5 Things Needed to PRE-Prepare for a Crowd Funding Campaign will help you get your assets in order.
+Action Sheet 9.1: 5 Things Needed to PRE-Prepare for a Crowdfunding Campaign will help you get your assets in order.

 Choose the Right Crowdfunding Platform